Early Years Foundation Stage (EYFS):

 We encourage children throughout school to learn to take responsibility for their own belongings.
 It is important also that, during their primary years, children can learn to make safe decisions as they gradually gain independence.
 We value your support in helping them to do this.

-Very occasionally, if we have a period of very severe weather and feel that it would be unsafe for the children, we will close the school.
+Very occasionally, if we have a period of very severe weather and feel that it would be unsafe for the children to be in school, we will close the school.
 Notice of closure would be sent to all parents via Parent Mail.
 A 'tickertape' message would also be uploaded on to the Home Page of the School Website.

 The most frequent cause of closure is heavy snowfall, and this may happen overnight; this sometimes leaves a very short period of notice of closure for parents for which we apologise in advance.